theislab/cellrank/docs/api/index.rst

 - :mod:`cellrank.estimators` use the cell-cell transition matrix to derive insights about cellular dynamics, for example, they compute initial and terminal states, fate probabilities, and driver genes.
 Our recommended estimator is the :class:`~cellrank.estimators.GPCCA` estimator.
-- In addition, there are :mod:`cellrank.models` for gene trend fitting, :mod:`plotting <cellrank.pl>`
-  for visualization, and :mod:`cellrank.datasets` that help you getting started with CellRank.
+- In addition, there are :mod:`cellrank.models` for gene trend fitting, :mod:`cellrank.pl` for visualization, and :mod:`cellrank.datasets` that help you getting started with CellRank.

-If you are new to CellRank, check out our :doc:`about CellRank <../about/index>` page, and take a look at our :doc:`tutorials <../notebooks/tutorials/index>`.

 .. toctree::
     :caption: API